a11yproject/a11yproject.com/_posts/2014-05-15-getting-started-aria.md

 ## ARIA Examples

 * Landmark role
-  The `<nav>` element has been given a landmark role allowing screen reader users navigate directly to this element.
+  The `<nav>` element implicitly has landmark role of `navigation` allowing screen reader users navigate directly to this element.
+[Discussion on implicit html5 landmarks](http://a11yproject.com/posts/aria-landmark-roles/)

 ~~~~~~~~
     <nav>